An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Copula Function and Dependence Structure

-Copula functions can be explicitly defined or extracted from an existing joint distribution by virtue of Sklar's Theorem results.
-The family of Implicit Copulas stems from the latter method and includes the Gaussian Copula and the $t$ Copula.
-Copulas belonging to this family reproduce the dependence structure of the existing corresponding joint distribution, although it is often the case that these Copulas cannot be extracted in a simple closed form.
-Table \ref{tab:impl_copulas} reports the most common examples of Implicit Copulas.
+Copula functions can be explicitly defined or extracted from an existing joint distribution by virtue of Sklar's theorem results.
+However, it is often the case that the latter cannot be extracted in a simple closed form.

-In contrast with Implicit Copulas, explicitly defined Copulas arise from the need of a simple closed-form algebraic expression to compute joint probability.
-Among these Explicit Copulas, Archimedean Copulas enjoy considerable popularity in a number of practical applications in several disciplines.
-This collection of Copulas has in fact a convenient algebraic expression and is capable of capturing asymmetry. \begin{definition} A Copula $C_{\varphi}$ is an Archimedean Copula if it possesses the functional form
+In contrast with implicit copulas, explicitly defined copulas arise from the need of a simple closed-form algebraic expression to compute joint probability.
+Among these explicit copulas, Archimedean copulas enjoy considerable popularity in a number of practical applications in several disciplines.
+This collection of copulas has in fact a convenient algebraic expression and is capable of capturing asymmetry. \begin{definition} A copula $C_{\varphi}$ is an Archimedean copula if it possesses the functional form